Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 2. Highest Terrestrial Centre in Ladakh

-DRDO’s centre in Ladakh is at 17,600 feet above sea level at Changla near Pangong lake, which is intended to serve as a natural cold storage unit for the preservation of natural and medicinal plants.
+DRDO’s centre in Ladakh is at 17,600 feet above sea level at Changla near Pangong Lake.
+Certainly, it is intended to serve as a natural cold storage unit for the preservation of natural and medicinal plants.

 3. Other Recent Developments by DRDO